TBD54566975/bundler-bonanza/reactnative/README.md

 ## Install

-1. `yarn`
+1. `yarn` to install node_modules
-2. `npx pod-install@latest`
+2. `npx pod-install@latest` install iOS package
-3. `yarn start` (starts the bundler)
+3. `yarn start --clear` (starts the bundler, clear cache every time)
-4. build for emulator after opening the xcworkspace in the ios folder
+4. build for any simulator after opening the xcworkspace in the ios folder
-5. to learn in more depth how react native was adapted to web5 see: [DEEPDIVE.md](./DEEPDIVE.md)